cburdine/materials-ml-workshop/MaterialsML/python/getting_started.md

 ### Installing Packages

 First, let's try to install the latest version of the `numpy` package.
 To start, open up a terminal on your system.
 On most systems can be done by hitting the Start key and searching for the program "Command Prompt" (Windows) or "Terminal" (MacOS, Linux).
+If you installed Python and Jupyter Lab through Anaconda, you will need to instead open up "Anaconda Prompt" instead of your sysyem's regular command prompt.
 After running the program, you should see a prompt where you can type in commands.

 Type the following command into the terminal and hit Enter: